12 Low Maintenance Perennial Flowers For Your Garden

 12. Purple Coneflowers (Echinacea purpurea)

 Purple Coneflowers, or Echinacea purpurea, is a popular perennial flower known for its striking pink-purple petals and spiky central cones.
-In addition to their beauty, these flowers are also highly valued for their medicinal properties, which include boosting the immune system and reducing inflammation.

-In addition to their medicinal and ornamental benefits, Purple Coneflowers are also highly attractive to pollinators such as bees and butterflies.
+Purple Coneflowers are also highly attractive to pollinators such as bees and butterflies.
 If you’re looking for a low-growing option they are also available in dwarf varieties

 Botanical Name: Echinacea purpurea